 We employed a qualitative study design using a participatory approach.
 An iterative feedback process was used to ensure consensus was reached among study team members (researchers and stakeholders) with regard to interview guide development and participant recruitment as well as data collection and interpretation.
-Stakeholders in this study included rural family physicians and the Advancing Rural Family Medicine Canadian Collaborative Taskforce, comprised of representatives from the College of Family Physicians of Canada and the recruitment and retention of physicians to rural communities.
-Factors that are most often cited include pay factors, professional factors and work factors.5-9 However, the relative importance of these factors is not consistent throughout the literature.9,10 Given these discrepancies, it is important to investigate the reasons behind why and when certain factors become more influential than others.
-As the first Canadawide qualitative study, this project investigated the influence of factors by speaking directly with physicians who have rural experience from across the country.
-Although qualitative research has been performed within specific provinces, this Canada-wide perspective will add more depth to the current level of research and will assist with the development of multiple strategies that can be targeted to specific and appropriate circumstances in order to optimize the number of family physicians working in rural and remote communities of Canada.
+Stakeholders in this study included rural family physicians and the Advancing Rural Family Medicine Canadian Collaborative Taskforce, comprised of representatives from the College of Family Physicians of Canada and the Society of Rural Physicians of Canada.
+Once the data were collected and interpreted, we performed member checking to validate the findings.